Steve-Fenton/stevefenton.co.uk/src/pages/blog/2019/03/minification-failed-returning-unminified-contents.md

     - CSS
     - JavaScript
     - MVC
+description: Troubleshoot failed minification in ASP.NET caused by third-party libraries by isolating problematic files into unminified bundles.
 ---

 Has you ASP.NET applicaiton reported that minification failed?
 If you are using bundles in application, you might come across this exception comment at the top of your larger-than-expected bundle file.